Amsterdam: 20th century – present

 Shortly before the First World War, the city started to expand again, and new suburbs were built.
 Even though the Netherlands remained neutral in this war, Amsterdam suffered a food shortage, and heating fuel became scarce.
 The shortages sparked riots in which several people were killed.
 These riots are known as the Aardappeloproer (Potato Rebellion).
 People started looting stores and warehouses to get supplies, mainly food.

-The rebuilt Magere Brug, around 1938.

-On 1 January 1921, after a flood in 1916, the depleted municipalities of Durgerdam, Holysloot, Zunderdorp and Schellingwoude, all lying north of Amsterdam, were, at their own request, annexed to the city.
+On 1 January 1921, after a flood in 1916, the depleted municipalities of Durgerdam, Holysloot, Zunderdorp and Schellingwoude (all lying north of Amsterdam) were, at their own request, annexed to the city.
 Between the wars, the city continued to expand, most notably to the west of the Jordaan district in the Frederik Hendrikbuurt and surrounding neighbourhoods.